JYouness/jasonlewis.me/articles/laravel-reverse-routing.md

 			return call_user_func_array('HTML::link_to_route', $parameters);
 		}

+		return parent::__callStatic($method, $parameters);
 	}

 }
 ~~~~

 So if the method that was called starts with `link_to_` then we'll prepend the `$parameters` array with the name of the route.
 As before, you can now use a simpler syntax: `HTML::link_to_about('About Jason', array('jason'))`

+You'll also notice that the parent `__callStatic()` method is returned if the method name did match a link to a named route.
+This will preserve any macros that you write.
+Thanks to **Vilhjálmur Magnússon** for pointing this out in the comments.

 ### Conclusion and Further Reading